thomasrayner/thomasrayner.github.io/_posts/2020-09-16-cissp-study-notes-ch5.md

 * [Chapter 4: Laws, Regulations, and Compliance](/cissp-study-notes-ch4)

 ## Chapter 5: Protecting Security of Assets

-### What this chapter is about

-Chapter 5 is concerned with asset security.
-It discusses identifying and classifying information and assets, as well as determining how to maintain assets and identify asset owners.
-Chapter 5 also talks about protecting privacy, ensuring proper asset retention, determining data security controls, and establishing information and asset handling requirements.

 ### My key takeaways and crucial points